rust-lang/rust-forge/src/libs/maintaining-std.md

 It's ok not to run a destructor when a value is leaked because its storage isn't deallocated or repurposed.
 It's generally _not_ ok not to run a destructor before deallocating or repurposing already initialized storage because [memory may be pinned][Drop guarantee].
 Having said that, there can be exceptions for skipping destructors if you can guarantee there's never pinning involved.

+### How is performance impacted?

+Changes to hot code might impact performance in consumers, for better or for worse.
+Appropriate benchmarks should give an idea of how performance characteristics change.
+For changes that affect `rustc` itself, you can also do a [`rust-timer`] run.

 ### Is the commit log tidy?

 PRs shouldn’t have merge commits in them.
 If they become out of date with `master` then they need to be rebased.